-- RCEM Section 136 guideline - \$136 update from the Policing and Crime Act 2017 - London's Section 136 pathway Peer review of mental health crisis pathways for children & young people - Mental health crisis care for Londoners: Section 136 pathway and health based place of safety specification - London police handover process (not 136) - Example \$136 Flowchart - RCEM Guideline The Mental Capacity Act in Emergency Medicine deals with MHA and MCA
+- RCEM Section 136 guideline - S136 update from the Policing and Crime Act 2017 - London's Section 136 pathway Peer review of mental health crisis pathways for children & young people - Mental health crisis care for Londoners: Section 136 pathway and health based place of safety specification - London police handover process (not 136) - Example S136 Flowchart - RCEM Guideline The Mental Capacity Act in Emergency Medicine deals with MHA and MCA - House of Commons Select Committee questions re the Mental health Act and implications to the Emergency Department - House of Commons Select Committee Report into the Mental health Act and implications to the Emergency Department

-Section 15 - National Representation and Resources
+Section 17 - National Representation and Resources

-- NICE The College has had members sitting on the guideline development groups and expert reference groups where the outputs are relevant to the ED, e.g. self-harm, delirium, and alcohol. - PLAN The accreditation committee for this is only quorate with representation from RCEM. - Close working relationship with the Faculty of Liaison Psychiatry are in place to ensure collaborative working in all areas, but particularly on preventing suicide and the management of self-harm.
+- NICE The College has had members sitting on the guideline development groups and expert reference groups where the outputs are relevant to the ED, e.g., self-harm, delirium, and alcohol. - PLAN The accreditation committee for this is only quorate with representation from RCEM. - Close working relationship with the Faculty of Liaison Psychiatry are in place to ensure collaborative working in all areas, but particularly on preventing suicide and the management of self-harm.